MitchellArtz/ApprovalBundleSunday/PERMISSIONS.md

 1. **Check Role**: Ensure the user has the `ROLE_SUPER_ADMIN` role
 2. **Check Permissions**: Verify the user has the necessary approval permissions (`view_team_approval` or `view_all_approval`)
 3. **Clear Cache**: Clear Symfony cache if changes were made to roles or permissions

+## Support

+For technical support or questions about this bundle, please contact **Mitchell Artz**.